marco-duarte/Website/content/authors/admin/_index.md

 #- []
 #- []
 ---
 I am a Ph.D. student at the University of Wisconsin-Madison.
 My research interests lie at the intersection of industrial organization and applied microeconomics.
-In particular, I focus on the estimation and testing of firms' conduct, and the interaction of collusive practices and vertical relations between firms.
+In particular, I focus on the estimation and testing of firms' conduct and the interaction of collusive practices and vertical relations between firms.